Bioluminescence Travel: Best Places to Swim in Glowing Water

 Mosquito Bay, Vieques Island, Puerto Rico: The World Standard

-The bay is accessible only by guided kayak or electric boat tour — motor boats with combustion engines are prohibited to protect the ecosystem.
+The bay is accessible only by guided kayak — motor boats with combustion engines are prohibited to protect the ecosystem, and swimming in the bay is not allowed under current conservation regulations.
 Operators including Abe’s Snorkeling and Bio-Bay Tours and Kayaking Puerto Rico run nightly departures from Esperanza, the small village on Vieques’s south coast.
-Kayak tours cost approximately $45–$65 per person.
-Electric pontoon boat tours run $35–$55.
-Swimming in the bay is currently restricted due to conservation concerns — contact operators for the most current policy, as regulations have evolved.
+Kayak tours cost approximately $48-76 per person in 2026.
+The Vieques Conservation and Historical Trust co-manages the reserve with Puerto Rico’s Department of Natural and Environmental Resources, conducting ongoing water quality monitoring and erosion control to protect dinoflagellate populations.

 Luminous Lagoon, Falmouth, Jamaica: The Caribbean Runner-Up